-Steve Montgomery will return in 2017 for his fourth season as field manager of the Sioux City Explorers.
-In his first 3 seasons with the X's, Steve has compiled an overall record of 176-124 (.587).
-The 2016 season marked the second consecutive season the X's claimed the Central Division Championship under Montgomery.
+Steve Montgomery will return in 2019 for his sixth season as field manager of the Sioux City Explorers.
+In his first 5 seasons with the X's, Steve has compiled an overall record of 293-207 (.586).
+The X's clinched have clinched a playoff spot in 3 of Steve’s first 5 seasons.
 In 2015, Montgomery was tabbed the American Association Field Manager of the year after compiling a record of 75 wins to just 25 losses, good for a .750 winning percentage.
 The X’s 75 wins and .750 winning percentage are both American Association League Records.

 Prior to joining the X's in 2014, Steve spent the previous 10 seasons (2004-2013) as the pitching coach for the Fargo-Moorhead Redhawks.
 Steve comes from a winning culture, as he has been a part of 9 playoff teams, 3 league championships and his pitching staff has lead the league in ERA in 5 of his 10 seasons in Fargo-Moorhead.